General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Linearized Equations for Scalar Perturbations in Closed, Flat and Open FLRW Universes

-The results of Section~\ref{sec:decomp-h-u} are now used to derive a set of equations which describe exclusively scalar perturbations from the system of equations (\ref{subeq:basis}).
+The true density perturbations $\varepsilon^\true_\een$ and $n^\true_\een$ are part of the scalar perturbations.
+Therefore, a new set of equations will be derived which describe exclusively scalar perturbations.
+To that end, equations~(\ref{subeq:basis}) will be rewritten using the results of Section~\ref{sec:decomp-h-u}.

-Since scalar perturbations, i.e., perturbations in $\varepsilon_\een$ and $p_\een$, are only coupled to $h^i_{\parallel j}$ and $u^i_{\een\parallel}$, one may replace in (\ref{subeq:basis})--(\ref{fes5}) $h^i{}_j$ by $h^i_{\parallel j}$ and $u^i_\een$ by $u^i_{\een\parallel}$, to obtain perturbation equations which exclusively describe the evolution of scalar perturbations.
+Since scalar perturbations are only coupled to $h^i_{\parallel j}$ and $u^i_{\een\parallel}$, one may replace in~(\ref{subeq:basis})--(\ref{fes5}) $h^i{}_j$ by $h^i_{\parallel j}$ and $u^i_\een$ by $u^i_{\een\parallel}$, to obtain perturbation equations which exclusively describe the evolution of scalar perturbations.
 From now on, only scalar perturbations are considered, and the subscript $\parallel$ is omitted.
-Using the decompositions (\ref{eq:h123}) and (\ref{eq:decomp-u}) and the properties (\ref{eq:prop-hij}) and (\ref{eq:nabla-u}), it is now shown that the perturbed Einstein equations and conservation laws (\ref{subeq:basis}) can for scalar perturbations be written in the form
+Using the decompositions~(\ref{eq:h123}), (\ref{eq:prop-Rij}), (\ref{eq:decomp-u}) and~(\ref{eq:nabla-u}), it will be shown that the perturbed Einstein equations and conservation laws~(\ref{subeq:basis}) can for scalar perturbations be written in the form